CollaborativeRoboticsLab/capabilities2/docs/basic_tutorial.md

 # Basic Tutorial

-This tutorial will guide you through the basic steps of using the `capabiliites2`.
+This tutorial will guide you through the basic steps of using `capabilities2`.
 It will cover the following topics:

 1. [Creating a capability](#creating-a-capability) using yaml model files.
 2. [Run the capabilities server](#run-the-capabilities-server) to serve the capability.